Samsung/Tizen.CircularUI/doc/guide/Radio.md

 For more information, see [Radio  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.Radio.html).

-_The code example of this guide uses TCRadio code of WearableUIGallery.
-The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCRadio.xaml.cs_
+_The code example of this guide uses TCRadioStackLayout code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCRadioStackLayout.xaml.cs_

 **XAML file**